-- personal illnesses that do not exceed three consecutive days (Illnesses that extend beyond three days will require a doctor's note.); - 2. family emergency; - 3. observing religious holy days; - 4. juvenile court proceeding documented by a probation officer; - 5. appearing at a governmental office to complete paperwork required in connection with the student's application for United States citizenship; - 6. taking part in student's United States naturalization oath ceremony; - 7. documented health care appointment, if the student begins classes or returns to school on the same day as the appointment; - 8. serving as an election clerk; - 9. required screening, diagnosis, and treatment for Medicaid-eligible students; - documented college visit by a junior or senior student (see "College Days [H]," p.
-28); or - 11. temporary absence resulting from any cause acceptable to the Campus Director.
+- personal illnesses that do not exceed three consecutive days (Illnesses that extend beyond three days will require a doctor's note.);

+- 2. family emergency;

+- 3. observing religious holy days;

+- 4. juvenile court proceeding documented by a probation officer; - 5. appearing at a governmental office to complete paperwork required in connection with the student's application for United States citizenship; - 6. taking part in student's United States naturalization oath ceremony; - 7. documented healthcare appointment, if the student begins classes or returns to school on the same day as the appointment, including absences for recognized services for students diagnosed with autism spectrum disorders - 8. serving as an election clerk; - 9. required screening, diagnosis, and treatment for Medicaid-eligible students; - 10. documented college visit by a junior or senior student (see "College Days [H]," p.
+34); - 11. a student's visit with a parent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments (up to five days); - 12. for students in the conservatorship of the state who need to attend an activity required under a court-ordered service plan; or any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside school hours; or - 13. temporary absence resulting from any cause acceptable to the Campus Director.